Social Security Disability Claim

-Under the context of Social Security law, disability means the inability to engage in any considerably profitable activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than twelve months.
+Disability under the context of Social Security means the inability to engage in any considerably profitable activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than twelve months.

 In filing for a Social Security disability claim, keep in mind that your condition must interfere with your routine work related activities.
 If it does not then the Social Security Administration will find that you are not disabled.
-Also, filing for Social Security disability claim means that your disability must be included in the Social Security Administration’s list of disabling conditions.
+Also, filing for Social Security disability claim means that your disability must correspond on the Social Security Administration’s list of disabling conditions.

 Social Security disability claim is available to anyone with a mental or physical disability, regardless of age, that has recently worked in a position where they paid to social security.
 Because there are many angles to take and situations vary for everyone, it is important to research your eligibility depending on your individual circumstances.
 The beginning process of filing a Social Security disability claim can be devastating and there are several ways to go about filing a claim.
 It is recommended that individuals go to their local Social Security office and file a Social Security disability claim in person.